 The Company's operations are managed on the basis of geographic divisional operating segments.
 The Company has evaluated the criteria for aggregation of the geographic operating segments under paragraph 17 of SFAS No. 131 and believes it meets each of the respective criteria set forth.
 The Company delivers similar products and services within each of its geographic divisional operations.
-Each geographic and divisional service area utilizes similar means for delivering the programming of the Company's services; have similarity in the type or class of customer receiving the products and services; distributes the Company's services over a unified network; and operates within a consistent regulatory environment.
+Each geographic and divisional service area utilizes similar means for delivering the programming of the Company's services over a unified network; and operates within a consistent regulatory environment.
 In addition, each of the geographic divisional operating segments has similar economic characteristics.
 In light of the Company's similar services, means for delivery, similarity in type of customers, the use of a unified network and other considerations across its geographic divisional operating structure, management has determined that the Company has one reportable segment, broadband services.

-4. Sale of Assets
+Sale of Assets